 - 7.1: No technical support information is provided in the syllabus.
 It is recommended that multiple channels of tech support communication be listed in the syllabus to ensure that no student is put behind due to technical difficulties. - 7.2: Specific steps are listed for students needing disability accommodations.
-Contact information for appropriate offices and a link to the KVCC ADA Policy are provided - 7.3: No academic resources are listed.
-If tutoring, advising, or other student services are available to support academic success, these should be listed along with links or contact information. - 7.4: Other than contact information to report and address discrimination, no student support services or resources are listed.
-If there are services to support student life resources, such as counseling or student wellness, these should be listed along with links or contact information.
+Contact information for the Coordinator of Disability Services is provided.
+There is also a link, which takes students to the main EMCC website, rather than to the Disability Services site, which would be much more helpful. - 7.3: Academic resources for tutoring, advising, or other student services are listed, along with their locations on campus.
+Website links would also be helpful here. - 7.4: Student support services are listed, along with their location.
+A website link would be helpful.

 H. Accessibility and Usability (12 points total) 8.1 Course navigation facilitates ease of use.
-3 3 8.2 Information is provided about the accessibility of all technologies required in the course.
+3 0 8.2 Information is provided about the accessibility of all technologies required in the course.
 3 0 8.3 The course provides alternative means of access to course materials in formats that meet 2 2 the needs of diverse learners.
 8.4 The course design facilitates readability.
 2 2 8.5 Course multimedia facilitate ease of use.
-2 2 Total 9)
+2 2 Total 6

-- 8.1: Course navigation is designed to minimize the number of clicks necessary to access information. - 8.2: Information regarding the accessibility of technology used is not included.
-This would include instructions on how to obtain and install any programs used, as well as instructions to access captions for videos, or other accessible content. - 8.3: The course will include videos of class lectures as they occur.
+- 8.1: This item is unable to be reviewed, as no Blackboard course has been shared. - 8.2: Information regarding the accessibility of technology used is not included.
+This would include instructions on how to obtain and install any programs used, as well as instructions to access captions for videos, or other accessible content. - 8.3: The syllabus indicates that a variety of learning materials will be used, and there is a statement regarding the availability of accommodations if necessary.
 The instructor should be aware that the Americans with Disabilities Act requires any videos to have captions or an accompanying transcript to meet the needs of students with hearing disabilities.
-Work closely with your institution's office for disability services to identify resources to assist in making your course ADA compliant. - 8.4: Fonts, text color, and background color of the course falls within ADA compliance recommendations.
+Work closely with your institution's office for disability services to identify resources to assist in making your course ADA compliant. - 8.4: All course materials follow readability guidelines.
+Fonts, text color, and background color of the course falls within ADA compliance recommendations.
 Be aware that screen reader software will not recognize bold or italicized fonts.
-Check with your office of disability services before significantly changing the appearance of your course. - 8.5: According to the syllabus, the multimedia used will be posted in the Blackboard course for students.
-When possible, embedding multimedia to play within the course LMS ensures ease of access and limits student issues that may arise when leaving the LMS to access outside resources, such as linking students to YouTube videos.
+Check with your office of disability services before significantly changing the appearance of your course. - 8.5: The variety of multimedia used is not described in the syllabus.
+Videos, specifically, are not mentioned, and the Blackboard course is not available for review.
+When possible, embedding multimedia to play within the course, rather than including it as a downloadable file or clickable link to a new location ensures ease of access and limits student issues that may arise when leaving the LMS to access outside resources, such as linking students to YouTube videos.